mbunds/aurora-reflex/README.md

 #   === FILE: README.md ===

 # AURORA – Autonomous File Agent and Reflexive Control Framework
+To maintain reliable reflex cycles, Aurora currently expects a clean Chrome instance with only an authenticated ChatGPT tab open.
+We use Firefox for all other browsing to keep this environment stable.
+This is a short-term constraint — future versions may relax this as automation layers evolve.
 ---
 **Note:** Aurora is an active development system and is not yet packaged for external installation.
 See [docs/PACKAGING_STATUS.md](docs/PACKAGING_STATUS.md) for details.